Clif Bar | Energy Bar Chocolate Almond Fudge & White Chocolate Macadamia Nut

 However, Peanut Butter & Co offers a little more variety of flavors like vanilla and added Flax & Chia seeds; you can buy a variety pack at Amazon.

 iHerb Goods | Grocery Tote Bag

 This was on trial price for only €0.45!
 So I put it into my shopping cart as it wouldn’t take up much space or weight in my parcel.
 It’s a decent size for groceries, just a tiny bit more narrow than our regular shopping bags.
 But you can fit a lot of bananas in it!

 Garden of Life | MyKind Organics B12 Organic Spray Raspberry

 When we first adjusted our diet we didn’t take any supplements.
-Mostly due to the fact that we still, very rarely but occasionally, included some eggs, goat cheese and smoked salmon.
-We stopped with all of that 2015, and now a year later after doing som more research we concluded that maybe taking B12 might be a good idea.
+Mostly due to the fact that we still, very rarely but occasionally, included some eggs, goat cheese, and smoked salmon.
+We stopped with all of that 2015, and now a year later after doing some more research, we concluded that maybe taking B12 might be a good idea.

 We then read in the Starch Solution that, unless you have a chronic deficiency, 500mcg once a week is enough as a maintenance for a healthy person.

 As we want to be some kind of exemplary vegans*, we went with the Garden of Life B12 spray that we take one spray, under the tongue, 1-2 a week.
 It tastes good and lasts a long time for two people if you’re just using it like we do.

 Also, buy at Amazon